ATOMNFT/Pwny-Trainer/INSTALL.md

 Ensure the following libraries are installed in the Arduino IDE:

-WiFi.h (for Wi-Fi functionality)
-TFT_eSPI (if your ESP32 has a display)
+WiFi.h (for Wi-Fi functionality) esp_wifi.h (for extended Wi-Fi functionality) ArduinoJson.h (Used to parse, serialize, and manipulate JSON data) TFT_eSPI (if your ESP32 has a display)
 Go to Sketch > Include Library > Manage Libraries and search for any missing dependencies.